mturk/svcbatch/README.md

 To build the SvcBatch from source code follow the directions explained in [Building](docs/building.md) document.
-SvcBatch is targetted for Windows 64-bit versions, so make sure to use 64-bit compiler.
+SvcBatch is targeted for Windows 64-bit versions, so make sure to use 64-bit compiler.

 ## Creating Services